 These Neo-OSS (NOSS) writers and their readers embody our hopes for the future development of the genre.
-I have mentioned the Old Mars and Old Venus anthologies: and we shall be looking at other tales as well -
+I have mentioned the recent anthologies: and we shall be looking at other tales as well -

 Harlei: Told you so!
 Yippee!
 Stupid to say a thing's dead when not only is it alive, but it's actually reproducing itself!